raplayer/nanotimeparse/README.md

 ## Description

 Get subsets of (-i) Oxford Nanopore Technologies (ONT) basecalled fastq reads in slices of (-s) minutes, over a period of (-p) minutes.
 Input fastq file is output as 2 sets of n fasta files (n = p/s).
 Set 1 is n fasta files, and each file contains reads generated from the start of the ONT run to each time slice.
 Set 2 is also n fasta files, but each file contains only newly generated reads between each time slice.

-Please cite nanotimeparse using the following citation:

-`Player, R., Verratti, K., Staab, A. et al. Comparison of the performance of an amplicon sequencing assay based on Oxford Nanopore technology to real-time PCR assays for detecting bacterial biodefense pathogens.
-BMC Genomics 21, 166 (2020). https://doi.org/10.1186/s12864-020-6557-5`

 ## Notes